 Disability studies represent a fairly new academic discipline.
 This area of study initially emerged in the United States, the United Kingdom, and Canada in the 1980s.
 The first disability studies program was established at Syracuse University.
-In 1986, the Society of Disabilities Studies, responsible for the study of disability, chronic diseases, and impairment was established and began producing its first journal titled Disability Studies Quarterly.
+In 1986, the Society of Disabilities Studies was established.
+It was responsible for the study of disability, chronic diseases, and impairment.
+The Society for Disability Studies also began producing its first journal titled Disability Studies Quarterly.

 The Intersection of Disability Studies with Other Disciplines

 In academic arenas, disability studies often (and should) intersect with many other academic disciplines.
 According to a study commissioned by the Economic and Social Research Council, disability studies most commonly intersects with four other disciplines: